spurin/wsl-cgroupsv2/README.md

 Luckily, WSL comes with a configuration file that provides an option to set Kernel parameters.
 Leveraging this, we can disable cgroupsv1, thereby aligning the WSL environment with Mac OS X and modern Linux distributions.

 Implementing this change is straightforward.
 It's simply a matter of creating or editing a text file at `%USERPROFILE%\.wslconfig` (i.e. for my user of James, this would be `C:\Users\James\.wslconfig`).

+A friendly way of doing this is by pasting the following into the explorer bar - `notepad.exe %UserProfile%/.wslconfig`

 Specifically, you need to add the following lines:

 ```
 [wsl2]